ozekiweb/AIPromptExe/README.md

 ### Option 1: Use the Precompiled Executable (Recommended)

 1. Download the precompiled executable from the [Ozeki Website](https://ozeki.chat/p_8675-ai-command-line-tool-to-run-ai-prompts-from-cmd-or-powershell.html) or the [Releases](https://github.com/ozekiweb/AIPromptExe/releases) page on GitHub.
-2. Extract the downloaded file.
+2. Extract the downloaded file, if you downloaded a compressed executable.
 3. Run the executable directly:

 ```bash